Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Next, make sure you have a written policy for employee use of social media.

-Social Media crisis management is part of an overall social media strategy and you MUST have a process in place for when disaster strikes.
+Social Media crisis management is part of an overall online communications/social media strategy and you MUST have a process in place for when disaster strikes.
 Don’t pretend it will never happen because it always does at some point, on some level.

 Pro Tip: Negative comments and reviews happen.
 In some cases, you can just let the haters be haters.
-If you’re doing everything right, the “crowd” will either come to your defense or determine their rant is unfounded.
+If you’re doing everything right, the “crowd” (other users) will either come to your defense or determine the rant is unfounded.

 But when there’s a heat-filled issue that needs to be addressed (and this will happen), you’ll be glad you had a Social Media Crisis Plan in place to get you through the storm.